beenotung/scan-link/README.md

 - Report links that lead to 404 pages
 - Export 404 error report as a CSV file

+## Remark

+The links and page status code are stored in the `db.sqlite3` file of the current working directory.
+You may run `mkdir` and `cd` to a specific directory to avoid storing it in the home directory.

 ## Installation (optional)

 You can install scan-link for version control, or execute it via `npx` without installation.